daaru00/aws-serverless-application-repository-action/README.md

 # AWS Serverless Application Repository Action

-This GitHub action that pack and publish a new version of SAM Application to AWS Serverless Application Repository.
+This GitHub action pack and publish a new version of a SAM Application to [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/).

 ## Prerequisites